-Did you know that you can customize the information that's shown in your Mailbox, and also control the way information is displayed?
+Did you know that you can customize the information that's shown in your Mailbox and also control the way information is displayed?

 Before you start